University

 • Lori Lightfoot, the current mayor of Chicago

 According to Wikipedia, The University of Michigan is a public research university in Ann Arbor, Michigan.
-Founded in 1817 as the Catholepistemiad, or the "School of Universal Knowledge," the university is the oldest in Michigan; it was established 20 years before the territory became a state.
-The University of Michigan is ranked among the top universities in the world.
+Founded in 1817, the university is the oldest and largest in Michigan; it was established twenty years before the territory became a state.
+It is also a founding member of the Association of American Universities.

 University of Michigan's Online Degrees